 Of course, the experts everywhere will emphasize the value of good aerobic exercise when it comes to stress reduction and overall well being.
 We all know this is a fact, but during the end-of-year holidays, it’s easy to forget it.

 Make it a point to exercise, and get some fresh air if possible.
-Even if it’s just for a few minutes.
+Even if it’s just for 30 minutes.
 Take a quick walk or ride a bike, take the stairs at work or dance when you hear music.
 Do something that gets you moving and active – you’ll be amazed at how much it contributes to a positive mood.

 Holiday or not, take advantage of the opportunities for regular exercise in your routine, and your mind and body will thank you for sure.